UoB-COMSM0110/2024-group-13/README.md

 *Class diagram before implementation.*

 ### Communication Diagram
 Our challenge to create an online multiplayer mode meant that it was difficult to visualise the complex structure of the game.
 Therefore, we created a communication diagram to model the behaviour of our code; displaying the flow of data between the classes whilst the online multiplayer game mode is activated.
-This diagram focussed on how the two players connected over online multiplayer to interact with objects and how this is updated through the GameInfo class to synchronise with the other player.
+This diagram highlights how the two players connect over online multiplayer to interact with objects and how game state is updated through the GameInfo class to synchronise with the other player.

 <img src="resources/PacCommunicationDiagram.jpg"
 alt="CommunicationDiagram" width="70%">